Dry Brining, Easier And Less Wasteful Than Wet Brining

 Take the meat out of the fridge about an hour before cooking and pat it thoroughly dry with a paper towel.
 Sprinkle salt on the meat, a little more than you would use at tableside and massage it in.
 Then back in the fridge.
 About 1/3 teaspoon of table salt per pound is good (2/3 teaspoon of Morton's Kosher Salt), especially on burgers, where too much salt will gel the meat proteins and make for a dense patty.
 Don't use large salts like sea salt.
 It won't dissolve easily.
 If you want, put it on a wire rack in the fridge so air will surround the meat.
+After an hour, you're ready to cook.
 Click here to read more about salt.

-For bigger cuts of meat like prime rib, measure 1 teaspoon of table salt per pound of meat (2 teaspoons of Morton's kosher salt).
+For bigger cuts of meat like prime rib, about 1 teaspoon of table salt per pound of meat (2 teaspoons of Morton's kosher salt).
 Rub the dry brine mixture over the entire surface area.
 For best results, refrigerate overnight or for up to 2 days.

 For chicken and turkey

 Surprisingly, the AmazingRibs.com science advisor Dr. Greg Blonder has proven that salt penetrates chicken and turkey skin (I am doubtful about duck and goose since there is such a thick layer of fat under them).
 So go ahead and sprinkle salt right on the skin.
 It may in fact help make the skin crispy.
 Breasts need more than thighs because they are thicker.
 1/2 teaspoon of table salt per pound, refrigerate for 2 to 4 hours.